mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 $ s3cmd sync --follow-symlinks --acl-public local-repo/ s3://mdaffin-arch/repo/x86_64/
 ```

-The packages should now be visible on the Amazon Web Console and installable via Pacman.
+The packages should now be visible on the Amazon Web Console (or via `s3cmd ls
+s3://...`) and installable via `pacman`.

 ```bash
 $ sudo pacsync mdaffin